Compare offers from competing lenders to get your best deal

 Compare Loan Terms

-In addition to the rate, borrowers should compare home mortgage rate lock periods, repayment periods, mortgage insurance costs, prepayment penalties, discount points and other characteristics.
+In addition to the mortgage rate, borrowers should compare home mortgage rate lock periods, repayment periods, mortgage insurance costs, prepayment penalties, discount points and other characteristics.

 Rate Lock: A rate lock period refers to how much time the borrower has to close the loan and receive that rate after it has been locked.
 A longer lock period is more valuable than a shorter one because the longer lock allows the borrower more time to complete the loan process.
 A lock that expires can sometimes be extended (usually for a fee).